In this Gardener's HQ guide, we'll explore cultivating Momordica plants in your garden, indoor spaces, and other settings.

 Some common names include Balsam Pear and Balsam Apple.
 Latin names include Momordica charantia, Momordica cochinchinensis and Momordica dioica.

-When the weather is very dry provide frequent watering and they should be fed every now and then.
+When the weather is very dry, provide frequent watering.
+They should be fed every now and then.
 It is best to propagate Momordica plant species from seed.

 The Momordica genus contains about 60 species, the most well-known of which is the Bitter melon.